Rolling post, begun April 2016

 Ukip’s post-Farage farrago of fiascos disadvantaged the dispossessed

-The only good thing, from Labour’s point of view, was that UKIP, the party most likely to benefit from Labour’s metrocentric stance, was disintegrating following the resignation of leader Nigel Farage (the man the metrocentrics – with some reason – love to hate).
+The only good thing, from Labour’s point of view, was that Ukip, the party most likely to benefit from Labour’s metrocentric stance, was disintegrating following the resignation of leader Nigel Farage (the man the metrocentrics – with some reason – loved to hate).

 However, this was a bad thing from the point of view of the dispossessed underclass.
 Ukip, under Farage’s effective leadership, boosted the Conservative Eurosceptic pressure that forced then prime minister David Cameron to promise the referendum.
 An effective Ukip could have maintained the necessary pressure to ensure the intentions of leave voters were honoured.

 Prime minister May seemed to mean well, but without the pressure that an effective Ukip could have provided, she might have followed Cameron into the Brexit bin, and the metrocentric remoaners would then be free to dilute and delay the process – until only a dog’s dinner was left.

 However, May held firm.
 In January 2017 she announced that Britain would leave the single market (the subject of much anguished hand-wringing amongst remoaners) in order to control and strengthen sovereignty.
 Good for her.